sav-che/TL-2/Authors/Born, Amandus Albert Oswald {std. A. Born}.md

-> [!cite] BHL link: this entry starts at [page 341](https://www.biodiversitylibrary.org/item/103859#page/351/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 341](https://www.biodiversitylibrary.org/page/33265538) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Born, Amandus Albert Oswald (1861-1920), German (Brandenburg, Pritzwald born), educated at the Herbst'sche Schule in Berlin and the Luisenstädtische Gewerbeschule, studied at the University of Berlin 1881-1886, Dr. phil.
-1886 (with Schwendener), teacher at the Luisenstädtische Oberrealschule from 1892. (*A. Born*).
+1886 (with Schwendener), teacher at the Luisenstädtische Oberrealschule from 1892.
+**Abbreviated name**: *A. Born*

 #### Herbarium and types